fryalien/win-install/NOTES/show-hide-calendar-notifications-win11.md

 `User Configuration > Administrative Templates > Start Menu and Taskbar`

-double click/tap on the `Remove Notifications and Action Center`
+Double click/tap on the `Remove Notifications and Action Center`

 Set to `Enabled` to show